esteinig/sketchy/README.md

 ### Distance function

-We also implemented a non-streaming task to compute the `Mash` distance on a set of reads and rank the predictions based on the number of shared hashes, essentially calling `Mash` under the hood and translating the output into genotypes, similar to the screening function:
+We also implement a non-streaming task to compute the `Mash` distance on a set of reads and rank the predictions based on the number of shared hashes, essentially calling `Mash` under the hood and translating the output into genotypes, similar to the screening function:

 ```
 sketchy-rs dist -f test.fastq -d saureus -p